lrsjng/includeit/README.md

 [![license][license-img]][github] [![web][web-img]][web] [![github][github-img]][github] [![npm][npm-img]][npm]
 [![downloads][npm-dm-img]][npm] [![dependencies Status][david-img]][david] [![build status][travis-img]][travis]

 Preprocessor to include one js file into another js file.
+The syntax is

+    // @include "some/file.js"
+    // @include 'some/other/file.js'

+Those lines will be replaced with the content of the target files.
+The lookup is always relative to the file containing the `@include` line.

 ## Install